huanlin/blogger-to-hugo/README.md

 ## Custom Modification

-After html files generated, you might want to do some more modification using a find and replace tool.
+After html files are generated, you might want to do some more modification using a find and replace tool.
 For example:

 - Find "/s640/" and replace them with "/s1600/" so that original images are displayed instead of small sized version.
 - Find "`<a name="more"></a>`" and replace them with "`<!--more-->`" so that "read more" can be displayed in your posts.